nebari-dev/nebari-docs/README.md

 ---

-Nebari is an customizable Data Science and MLOPs Platform designed as a managed integration of open source technologies.
+Nebari is a customizable Data Science and MLOPs platform designed as a managed integration of open source technologies.
 It uses an infrastructure-as-code approach to quickly and easily deploy a shared data science environment, on premises or in the cloud of choice.

 Nebari is an opinionated open source JupyterHub distribution with a variety of common integrations to help you and your team get set up with all your favorite tools ...  and a few you didn't know you needed!

-Check out our full [documentation](https://nebari-docs.netlify.app/)!
+To get started with Nebari right away, check the [Nebari documentation](https://nebari-docs.netlify.app/)!

 ---